BryghtWords/rules_idris/README.md

 Otherwise, you can [use a local installation of idris](#install-idris_rules-using-a-local-idris-installation)

+Afterwards you might want to [add an executable](#create-an-idris-module), [a module](#create-an-idris-module) or [a test](#test-an-idris-module)

 ### Install idris_rules using nix

+This approach allows nix to retrieve idris for you.
+In fact, in the future this will allow to configure which version of idris you want to use.

 Add the following to your `WORKSPACE` file: